Skip to content

 ContextGraph (The Knowledge Structure)

 Manages the structured relationships between entities.
-It provides the "World Model" for the agent.
+It provides the "World Model" for the agent with advanced KG algorithm integration and serves as the foundation for Context Graphs that enable sophisticated reasoning and decision analysis.

 • Dictionary-Based Interface